redstone-finance/redstone-docs/docs/get-started/models/redstone-core.md

 ---

 # Setting Up The RedStone Core Model
-Our documentation is designed for non-technical readers to be able implement RedStone's Core Model. ****This is our recommended model**** which provides data feeds to dApps only upon request reducing the costs of putting data onto the blockchain.
+Our documentation is designed for non-technical readers to be able implement RedStone's Core Model. ****This is our recommended model**** which provides data feeds to dApps only upon request, reducing the costs of putting data onto the blockchain.

 ## Prerequisites Before You Begin